Our Services for Families Coping With Problem Gambling

 - Find a professional therapist or counselor who specializes in problem gambling

-- Connect with recovery resources for your loved one (peer support, Gamblers Anonymous)
+- Access recovery resources for your loved one (peer support, Gamblers Anonymous)

-- Get financial help with credit card debt, foreclosures and other money issues
+- Find financial advisors who can help with credit card debt, foreclosures and other financial issues

-- Learn how to advocate for your loved one who is gambling and for your family
+- Learn how to advocate for yourself and your loved one

-- Take care of yourself and manage stress
+- Learn the importance of taking care of yourself and ways to manage stress

 Resources for More Information